Tweet

 Background

-Many people with bipolar say that often, when becoming unwell, they lose the ability to recognise that they need treatment or hospital admission.
+Many people with Bipolar say that often, when becoming unwell, they lose the ability to recognise that they need treatment or hospital admission.
 Delays in treatment and/or admission can mean the individual is left to become more unwell and, in many cases, act in a way which is damaging to themselves.
-A self-binding directive (SBD) is a form of advance decision making, written by someone with bipolar, with the help of their care team and, if they like, their family/friends.
-It explains what usually happens when they become unwell and what sort of treatment is generally helpful.
-Most importantly, it aims to make sure that a person receives this treatment, even if they no longer have the ability to recognise the agreement made when well.
+An SBD is an agreement, written by someone with Bipolar, with the help of their care team and, if they liked, their family/friends.
+It would explain what usually happens when they become unwell and what sort of treatment is generally helpful.
+Most importantly, it would aim to make sure that a person receives this treatment, even if they no longer have the ability to recognise that it is needed.

 Although advance decisions or directives are already part of law in many countries and there is widespread support for their use amongst service users, clinicians and policy-makers, large gaps remain between policy and practice.
 In particular, there is minimal formal provision for service users to express advance requests for treatment.
 A key principle within our project is that service users’ personal experience of their own health management is an extremely valuable resource, which is currently being under-utilised.